Tsalright-Technologies/governance/README.md

-# Concourse Governance
+# tsalright-s-crew Governance

-This document outlines a set of policies in order to provide a level playing field and open process for contributors to join the Concourse project.
+This document outlines a set of policies in order to provide a level playing field and open process for contributors to join the tsalright-s-crew project.

-In addition to this document, this repository contains live configuration for the state of the Concourse GitHub organization.
+In addition to this document, this repository contains live configuration for the state of the tsalright-s-crew GitHub organization.
 All configuration is automatically applied via [Terraform][terraform] and synchronized daily to prevent drift.